bekk/observability-workshop/README.md

 If you're running the Intro to MTLP setup locally, you'll need to:

-1. Tools compatible with Docker and Docker compose files (Docker Desktop, Colima, Podman or other).
+1. Have tools compatible with Docker and Docker compose files (Docker Desktop, Colima, Podman or other).
     Note: You will likely have to adjust the CPU and memory settings.
-E.g., for 4 CPU cores and 12 GB of memory with Colima: `colima start --cpu 4 --memory 12`
+E.g., for 4 CPU cores and 12 GB of memory with Colima: `colima start --cpu 4 --memory 12`.

-2. Clone the repository: `git clone https://github.com/grafana/intro-to-mltp` (or use a GUI of your choice)
+2. Clone the repository: `git clone https://github.com/grafana/intro-to-mltp` (or use a GUI of your choice).

 3. Start the containers.
 From the repository root folder: `docker-compose up`.
 Note: If you have other applications or containers running you might have to stop them to free up the correct ports.